 Ken Ham makes the bold claim that the vast majority of Christian and non-Christian geologist and biologist have misunderstood and misinterpreted evidence in an effort to suppress the proper interpretation of Bible.
 To support this claim he employs a small group of scientists who regularly write articles that “refute” 200 years of bad science and respond to the latest hot scientific stories.

 I would submit that no one can make bold claims with any authority that “all the evidence points to a young earth” and that there is no evidence for evolution if they are not intimately familiar with the evidence and have a working knowledge of how that evidence is interpreted.
 By not having a good understanding of the evidence, Ken Ham preserves some form of plausible ignorance and can make his claims with a clean conscious.
-However, as the leader of a movement that seeks to provide an alternative understanding of geological history, he and his employees have a responsibility to be well-informed actively participants in science not simply by-standers taking chip-shots.
-The millions of Christians that are expecting answers to their questions assume those answers are coming from people that have a deep understanding of the topics they discuss and are providing them with an accurate assessment.
+However, as leaders of a movement that claims to provide an alternative understanding of geological history, he and his employees have a responsibility to be well-informed active participants in science not simply by-standers taking chip-shots.
+The millions of Christians that are expecting answers to their questions assume those answers are coming from leaders that have a deep understanding of the topics they discuss and are providing them with accurate information.

 Small cost – big benefits

-I believe there were be many benefits to AiG employees to attend scientific conferences and the cost – about $2500 per conference – is but a tiny fraction of the AiG budget so they can surely afford the investment.
+I believe there would be many benefits to AiG employees to attend scientific conferences and the cost—about $2500 per conference—is but a tiny fraction of the AiG budget so they can surely afford the investment.
 It is a small price to pay for Ken Ham to tout that his scientists are keeping up with the latest developments of science.
-Ken Ham should send Dr. Snelling to an AGS meeting every year and Drs.
+Ken Ham should send Dr. Snelling to a GSA meeting every year and Drs.
 Purdom and Jeanson to the Evolution Society meetings each year.
-A $7500 investment to have them learn a lot of geology and biology that is more relevant to the responsibilities of their employment than their past education.
+A $7500 investment would provide them a greater opportunity to learn more geology and biology beyond the degree work.
 Dr. Snelling is the editor of the AiG “research” journal so he should definitely be spending more time interacting with secular research rather than just reading about it since most of the articles in the journal he edits are critiques of secular science rather than original creation research.